statsig-io/docs/docs/integrations/triggers/datadog.md

 ### Overview

-Triggers can be used with Datadog to toggle a gate on or off depending on the performace of a metric.
+Triggers can be used with Datadog to toggle a gate on or off depending on the performance of a metric.

 ### Creating a Trigger